manuelMarianoSilva/BarcodeReaderExample/README.md

 BarcodeReaderExample
-Still in progress, some bug appear when capturing image.
+Still in progress, buggy when capturing image.